Joranikus/Asteroids/README.md

 ## Project Structure

-- "PhysicsController" - An virtual class base class for objects that require movement.
+- "ObjectController" - An virtual class base class for objects that require movement.
 - "SpriteInitializer" - Generates and manges sprites.
 - "SpaceshipKeyListener" - Handles keyboard inputs for controlling the spaceship.
 - "SpaceshipController" - Manages spaceship logic.